intel-analytics/ipex-llm/docs/docs/whitepaper.md

 * **The shuffle and task-side broadcast operations described above are implemented on top of the distributed in-memory storage in Spark:** both the shuffled gradients and broadcasted weights are materialized in memory, which can be read remotely by the Spark tasks with extremely low latency.

-By implementing the AllReduce operation using primitives in Spark, BigDL provides a highly efficiently “parameter server” style architecture directly on top of Big Data frameworks.
+By implementing the AllReduce operation using primitives in Spark, BigDL provides a highly efficient “parameter server” style architecture directly on top of Big Data frameworks.
 As a result, it is demonstrated to support highly scalable distributed training on up to 256-node, as reported by Cray [35] and shown in Figure 7.

  ![fig7](Image/WP/fig7.jpg)

 *Figure 7.
-Throughput of ImageNet Inception v1 training reported by Cary [35](using BigDL 0.3.0 and dual-socket Intel Broadwell 2.1 GHz); the training throughput scales almost linear up to 128 nodes (and continue to scale reasonably up to 256 nodes).*
+Throughput of ImageNet Inception v1 training reported by Cary [35] (using BigDL 0.3.0 and dual-socket Intel Broadwell 2.1 GHz); the training throughput scales almost linear up to 128 nodes (and continue to scale reasonably up to 256 nodes).*

 ### **3.3.
 Task scheduling**